abdomohamed/code-analysis/Readme.md

 ## Features

-- **Refactoring Code**: Refactor code from AWS services to Azure services.
+- **Refactoring Code**: Suggest refactoring changes to a migrate a code from using AWS services to Azure services.
 - **Dependency Graph Generation**: Generate a dependency graph of the app dependencies in GraphVIZ format.
+- **Model Configuration**: Configure different AI models to be used by the application.
 - **Asynchronous Processing**: Efficiently handle long-running I/O operations without blocking.

 ## Setup